from AMAZON HERBS®

 Pine bark may have some activity in Alzheimer's disease.
-In vitro, pycnogenol protects animal brain cells from the toxic effects of high levels of glutamate, and also from the toxic effects of amyloid-beta-protein, which is found in the plaques characteristic of Alzheimer's disease.
+In vitro, the constituents protects animal brain cells from the toxic effects of high levels of glutamate (a neurotransmitter), and also from the toxic effects of amyloid-beta-protein, which is found in the plaques characteristic of Alzheimer's disease.

 Pine bark inhibits epinephrine-induced platelet aggregation, such as that seen in smokers, but pycnogenol does not appear to increase bleeding risk or affect smoking-related increases in blood pressure or heart rate.

-In non-smokers, it decreases serum thromboxane B2 and reduces systolic blood pressure.
+In non-smokers, it decreases serum thromboxane B2 and reduces systolic blood pressure and treats erectile dysfunction.

 For asthma it is thought to be beneficial due to its anti-inflammatory and antioxidant effects.
-In children with asthma taking pycnogenol decreases urinary levels of leukotrienes compared to placebo.
+In children with asthma, taking pine bark extract decreases urinary levels of leukotrienes compared to placebo.

-A study concerning cancer patients suggests the usefulness of pycnogenol in reducing adverse effects associated with radiotherapy and chemotherapy.
+A study concerning cancer patients suggests the usefulness of pine bark extract in reducing adverse effects associated with radiotherapy and chemotherapy.

 Preliminary evidence suggests that Pine bark may stimulate the immune system.
 It seems to boost natural killer cell activity and improves T- and B-cell function in animal models.